 Did you know: There is another story that explains the paranormal activities in Bhangarh Fort in Rajasthan.
 According to this legend, the fort was cursed by a sorcerer who was rejected by the princess of Bhangarh.

-A UNESCO World Heritage Site now, Chittorgarh Fort is one of the largest forts in India.
+A spectacular UNESCO World Heritage Site in India, Chittorgarh Fort is one of the largest forts in India and the most haunted forts in Rajasthan.
 Apart from its architectural and historical grandeur, this fort is known for some mystical elements as well.

 Located on the edge of the Aravalli Hills, this fort offers a stunning panoramic view of the pink city of Jaipur.
 However, people don’t visit this fort just for its picturesque value.
 The Nangarhar fort is one of the best-haunted forts in Rajasthan.
 The fort was called Sudarshangarh earlier.
 It is believed that Nahar Singh Bhomia’s spirit was upset when the construction of the fort started.
 In order to pacify his spirit, a temple was made within the fort and it came to be recognized as the Nahargarh Fort.
 Despite this, people have informed of a ghostly presence here owing to Nahar Singh’s discontent with the fort.